aklimk/neuralnet/README.md

 Achieves an accuracy of 98.2% when running with higher parameter counts and slower learning rates to delay convergence.

-With more balanced hyperparameters and layer sizes, it is able to achieve an accuracy of 97.5%+ while reaching convergence in less than one minute, on a Ryzen 7 5800H.
+With more balanced hyperparameters and layer sizes, it is able to achieve an accuracy of 92%+ in less than a minute, on a Ryzen 7 5800H.

 Comparison of network accuracy on MNIST test set vs other techniques.
 Information courtesy of wikipedia. https://en.wikipedia.org/wiki/MNIST_database.